johann-solo/oliveandmango.github.io/site/content/blog/2020-04-01-simple-lemony-tuna-bucatini.md

 tags: ["lemons", "tuna", "pasta", "Italian"]
 excerpt: Buttery herby bucatini with crispy garlic Parmesan bread crumbs
 keywords: ["lemon pasta", "seafood pasta", "tuna bucatini"]
 description: A quick and delicious seafood pasta made from basic pantry ingredients.
-A simple pasta the fresh herby
+A simple pasta that is fresh and herby
 ---

 This buttery herby bucatini tuna pasta dish with crispy garlic Parmesan bread crumbs is one of those quick and delicious dishes you can make with what you probably have on hand.
 I also love making this on evenings when you need something low maintenance but totally satiating.
 It’s also bursting with lemon flavours and this along with the freshness of the parsley - makes it the perfect spring/summer meal that comes together in no time.